 Establish Ground Rules

 Setting ground rules for communication can create a safe space for discussions.
-Couples can agree on respectful language and avoid interrupting each other.
+Couples can agree on respectful language, avoid interrupting each other, and decide to take a 20-minute time-out if emotions escalate.
+Rules should be co-created and revisited regularly.

 Practice Active Listening